imbarunsingh/imbarunsingh.github.io/README.md

 Worked on EMC Life care System which is a web-based and mobile healthcare solution that enables members to manage their health plans, prescriptions, and research for medication, providers, plans and more from any digital channel - mobile, tablet, or desktop.

-Skill Set: Java, Spring Cloud, Microservices, Spring REST, Spring Boot, Spring Core, Spring Data,Spring Web Services, PostgreSQL, MongoDB, Puppet, Pivotal Cloud Foundry, RabbitMQ, VMware vFabric tc Server.
+Tools & Technologies: Java, Spring Cloud, Spring Boot, Microservices, AWS, Salesforce, Docker, Continuous Integration & Continuous Delivery, Apex, Automation testing using cucumber framework and Appium, Google Analytics, Messaging Middle-ware(RabbitMQ).

 ---

 ## Education

 ### **West Bengal University Of Technology**
-### BTech Electronics & Comunication ENgineering (2007- 2011)
+### BTech - Electronics & Comunication ENgineering (2007- 2011)

 ---